-This trip came as a result of an offer I couldn’t refuse.
+This is the introduction to a surprise visit to Champagne and Paris.
+The trip came as a result of an offer I couldn’t refuse.
 It was free!

 One day I received a letter congratulating me with having won a free weekend in Paris.
 Hotel and airplane was included, as well as transfers between the hotel and airport.
 I was confused and felt inclined to dismiss it right away.
 I had a year or two earlier purchased some stuff from the company providing this generous offer and was on their mailing list.

 It turned out that they had made it an extra service to offer customers a free weekend.
 Listening to others from near and far, and studying the pamphlet I realised that this was not a scam, but serious business.
 I could rely on them, and it was actually a free weekend.